Adobe Express vs Canva (2023) — Which is Better?

 Adobe Express and Canva are both user-friendly products that let people without a design background produce high-quality visual content.
 For a modest monthly fee, both tools provide an excellent range of professional templates, stock images and design tools that let you create customized, attractive designs.
 But overall, Canva is the better ‘all-in-one’ design tool.
 It offers many more templates, much more storage and several features that you simply won’t find in Adobe Express.

-Unlike Adobe Express, Canva’s well-stocked set of apps and integrations make it a more versatile and connected solution for small businesses; and its collaboration features are simply excellent.
+Canva’s much better-stocked set of apps and integrations in its app library make it a more versatile and connected solution for small businesses; and its collaboration features are simply excellent.

 Adobe Express does have a few advantages over Canva.
 Its ‘quick action’ tools let you execute common ‘problem’ tasks like converting images to PNG files and compressing large JPEGS more quickly than Canva.
 And Adobe Express’ ‘unflattened’ PDF exports are a real bonus for users planning on enhancing designs further in more professional software.